Sports on TV for May 22-28 - WTOP News

 1 p.m.

-CW — LIV Golf League: Final Round, Trump National Golf Club, Washington
+CW — LIV Golf Leage: Final Round, Trump National Golf Club, Washington

 GOLF — PGA Tour: The Charles Schwab Challenge, Final Round, Colonial Golf Course, Fort Worth, Texas